MrKOTAR/internship/README.md

-# internship
-Data Glacier Internship
+# Data Glacier Internship
+* This repository contains files and applications that I (Eren Kotar) did in Data Glacier Internship.
+## Have Fun!